funkycoder123/Travel-buddy-agile-planning/README.md

-# Teavel buddy web app
+# Travel buddy web app

 This repo contains the agile planning for Travel buddy app.